shrikantkalar023/redux/README.md

 13. Action creators: fns which return action objs.

 14. Better File Structure: src/store/feature/actions.js, actionTypes.js, reducers.js .
 Feature e.g. auth, form etc. or Better yet use Ducks pattern.

+15. In a **Complicated App** it is better to store All state in redux.
+The more state in reudx, the more we can get out of redux.

+16. Use Array to **preserve Order**, Object for **quick lookup**.

+17. Store structure: top level slices-> entities(data), auth, ui etc.

+18. **Data normalization**: get rid of duplicate data & Connect related data using identifiers. _paularmstrong/normalizr_ library.

+19. **Selectors**: fns which take state & return computed state.